zubinchopra/portaldocs/portal-sdk/generated/portalfx-telemetry-extension-errors.md

-<a name="extension-errors-dashboard"></a>
+<a name="how-to-analyze-client-errors"></a>
-## Extension Errors Dashboard
+## How to analyze client errors

 **Extension Errors dashboard** gives you the ability to look into the errors and warnings thrown by your extension.

 To view the Extension Errors PowerBi dashboard follow this link: [Extension Errors PowerBi dashboard](http://aka.ms/portalfx/dashboard/ExtensionErrors)

-<a name="extension-errors-dashboard-prerequisites"></a>
+<a name="how-to-analyze-client-errors-prerequisites"></a>
 ### Prerequisites

 **NOTE:** Note that your extension's errors/warnings will be tracked in this dashboard only if you have previously [onboarded to ExtTelemetry/ExtEvents tables](portalfx-telemetry.md).

-<a name="extension-errors-dashboard-prerequisites-getting-access-to-the-extension-errors-dashboard"></a>
+<a name="how-to-analyze-client-errors-prerequisites-getting-access-to-the-extension-errors-dashboard"></a>
 #### Getting access to the Extension Errors Dashboard

-In order to get acess to the Extension Errors Dashboard, you will need to join [Azure Portal Data](http://idwebelements/GroupManagement.aspx?Group=auxdatapartners&Operation=join) group.
+In order to get access to the Extension Errors Dashboard, ensure you have telemetry access.
+[See the Telemetry getting started](portalfx-telemetry-getting-started.md#permissions)

-<a name="extension-errors-dashboard-where-to-look-for-error-warning-spikes"></a>
+<a name="how-to-analyze-client-errors-where-to-look-for-error-warning-spikes"></a>
 ### Where to look for error/warning spikes

 "Errors by Environment" and "Warnings by Environment" are the charts that you need to monitor.
 You should check to see if there are any significant spikes in the report.